Allies press Catalan leader to declare full independence, ignore Madrid deadlines

 “If (the central Madrid government) wants to continue to threaten and gag us, they should do it to the Republic that has already been claimed,” the party said.

-The wealthy region’s intention to break away after a referendum has plunged Spain into its worst political crisis since an attempted military coup in 1981 and could hurt economic growth targets for next year, the deputy prime minister said.
+The wealthy region’s intention to break away after a referendum has plunged Spain into its worst political crisis since an attempted military coup in 1981.

-“If there were no quick solution to this issue we should be forced to lower expectations of economic growth for the year 2018,” Soraya Sainz de Santamaria said on Friday.

-Sources close to the Catalan government said Puigdemont and his team were working on an answer to Rajoy though they declined to say what line he would take.
+Sources close to the Catalan government said Puigdemont and his team were working on an answer to Rajoy though they declined to say what line he might take.

 But the leader of Puigdemont’s party, Artur Mas, who served as the region’s president until 2016 and is still believed to influence key decisions, said on Friday declaring independence was not the only way forward.